f5devcentral/f5-agility-labs-firewall/docs/class1/module2/lab2.rst

 |image444|

-Next to the packet Trace button note the Clear Data Check box **Uncheck it** so you dont hve to input all the fields again.
+Next to the **New Packet Trace** button, note the Clear Data checkbox.
+Uncheck it, so you won't have to input all the fields again.

 +-------------------+------------------------+
 | **Protocol**      | TCP                    |